openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 been succeeded by LibreOffice in M3.
 Qt 4.7.1 and Qt Creator 2.1beta2 will allow improved Qt Quick development.
 Other major updates include the addition of the Midori lightweight browser, the Rosegarden musical notation editor in version 10.10 and monodevelop 2.4.
-Gnash, the free Flash viewer, comes in version 0.8.8, which has â€œ100% Youtube supportâ€ and supports hardware acceleration.
+Gnash, the free Flash viewer, comes in version 0.8.8, which has “100% Youtube support” and supports hardware acceleration.

 And finally, the prize for biggest version number leap goes to xmahjong, which went from